- Prayer and Worship

-On the ninth day of May will be the Ascension of our Lord Jesus Christ.]
+On the twenty-ninth day of May will be the Ascension of our Lord Jesus Christ.]

 [In those places where the Ascension is transferred to the Seventh Sunday of Easter:

-On the twelfth day of May will be the Ascension of our Lord Jesus Christ.]
+On the first day of June will be the Ascension of our Lord Jesus Christ.]

-On the nineteenth day of May, the feast of Pentecost.
+On the eighth day of June, the feast of Pentecost.

-On the second day of June, the feast of the Most Holy Body and Blood of Christ.
+On the twenty-second day of June, the feast of the Most Holy Body and Blood of Christ.

-On the first day of December, the First Sunday of the Advent of our Lord Jesus Christ,
+On the thirtieth day of November, the First Sunday of the Advent of our Lord Jesus Christ,

 to whom is honor and glory for ever and ever.